Director of Bands: Kevin McKeown 2012 – Present

 Originally from Belfast, Northern Ireland, Mr. McKeown and his family left “The Troubles” behind in 1982 to come to Santa Monica for a new life.
 He is a proud alumnus of the Santa Monica-Malibu Unified School District, where he held the position of Drum Major at Samohi in 1992.
 Mr. McKeown attended UCLA for his Bachelor of Arts degree in Music Education, plus a Master of Music degree and Doctoral work in conducting.
 He holds a teaching credential from Cal State Los Angeles.

-Under the direction of Gordon Henderson, he was a four year drum major for the UCLA Bruin Marching Band, leading the band in Rose Bowl, Cotton Bowl, Aloha Bowl performances, and two motion pictures.
+Under the direction of Gordon Henderson, he was a four year drum major for the UCLA Bruin Marching Band, leading the band in Rose Bowl, Cotton Bowl, and Aloha Bowl performances, and two motion pictures.
 He went on to earn a Masters of Music degree in Instrumental Conducting, becoming the Graduate Associate Conductor of the UCLA Wind Ensemble and Symphonic Band, under the mentorship of Dr. Thomas Lee.

 Before joining the faculty at Samohi, Mr. McKeown taught at John Adams Middle School, S.M.A.S.H.
 Middle School, and at every elementary school in the SMMUSD.
 He has conducts the wind ensembles at Santa Monica College and the Clare Trevor School of Arts at the University of California, Irvine.
 He is also an active adjudicator, clinician, and guest conductor throughout Southern California, and has previously held positions at CSUN, CSULA and Long Beach City College.
 In September of 2017 he will guest conduct his first ever All-State level Wind Ensemble in Brisbane, Australia.